Sudhansh6/Image-Colorization/README.md

 ![image](https://user-images.githubusercontent.com/52414199/119630175-5216da80-be2c-11eb-863f-767e1df87207.png)
 In these equations, μ is a hyper-parameter which controls the amount of damping or friction in the system.

-I'm skipping Chapter 3 conclusion, Chapter 4 and Chapter 5 here.
+I'm skipping Chapter 4 and Chapter 5 here.

+> 20th May to 26th May  - **Learned the basics of PyTorch**
+>
+> 26th May to 31st May

 ## Convolution Neural Networks